 – F. Scott Fitzgerald, Notebook E, 1945

-The journey of Charles C. Detweiler and his family was one of hope and woe, taking its subjects from their Berks County beginnings to Montgomery, Northampton, Philadelphia, and Schuylkill Counties – and beyond – as they were educated, became war heroes, and leaders in the field of medicine and of their respective communities.
-As so often happens with life, however, fate frequently intervened, balancing their shining flashes of achievement with moments of darkness and death.
+The journey of Charles C. Detweiler and his family was one of hope and woe, taking its subjects from their Berks County beginnings to Montgomery, Northampton, Philadelphia, and Schuylkill counties and beyond, as they were educated, became war heroes, and leaders in the field of medicine and of their respective communities.
+As so often happens with life, fate frequently intervened, balancing their shining flashes of achievement with moments of darkness and death.

 Born on 20 August 1840 in Berks County, Pennsylvania, Charles C. Detweiler was a son of Berks County natives Charles Detweiler (1805-1889) and Catharine (Christman) Detweiler (1812-1887).
 According to Samuel T. Wiley’s Biographical and Portrait Cyclopedia of Schuylkill County:

 His father, Charles Detweiler, was a native of Berks county, Pennsylvania, born near Kutztown, in 1805, where he was reared and lived until his death, in 1889.
 He was a carpenter by trade, which avocation he followed until advanced in years.
 In politics, he was a democrat until the breaking out of the war of the Rebellion, when he became a Republican.
 He served as school director of Rockland township, Berks county, for a number of years, and was a strong advocate of the public school system, of whom there were a great many at that time in Berks county.
 He was a member of the Reformed church for a number of years, in whose welfare and prosperity he was ever interested, giving always of his time and means liberally to its service….
 He was married to Catharine Christman, by whom he had a family of nine children, seven sons and two daughters.